 The geometry of raised beds in a garden is enough to win me over.
-Here’s a collection of pre-made (for us hammer-shy types) raised garden beds, all crafted of long-wearing, mold-resistant cedar, that come fully assembled or in easy-to-assemble kits.
+Here’s a collection of pre-made (for us hammer-shy types) raised garden beds, all made of long-wearing, mold-resistant cedar.
+Best of all, they all come fully assembled or in easy-to-assemble kits.

-Above: Crafted of FSC certified cedar by a Los Angeles-based company, the MinifarmBox 4-foot Square Raised Bed Kit and the MinifarmBox 4-by-8-foot Raised Garden Kit are $158 and $378 respectively at Grow Organic.
+Above: Made from FSC-certified cedar by a Los Angeles-based company, the MinifarmBox 4-foot Square Raised Bed Kit and the MinifarmBox 4-by-8-foot Raised Garden Kit are $158 and $378 respectively at Grow Organic.
 Height and length extenders are also available.

-Above: Farmer D Organics Rectangular Raised Garden Bed Kit is crafted of FSC certified red cedar and measures 3-by-6 feet; $199.95 at Williams Sonoma.
+Above: Farmer D Organics Rectangular Raised Garden Bed Kit is made of FSC-certified red cedar and measures 3 by 6 feet; $199.95 at Williams Sonoma.
 Two smaller sized square kits are also available.

 Above: Here’s a partial-DIY solution.
 Designed to simplify the process of assembling a raised bed garden, the Scout Regalia Raised Bed Garden Kit includes all the hardware needed to build a raised bed.
 You supply the wood, plants, and labor.
 The kit includes powder coated heavy gauge steel corner and center brackets, screws and instructions; $95.

-Above: Built in Vermont of cedar with aluminum corners, Gardener’s Supply Cedar Raised Garden Beds come in many sizes ranging from 2-by-2 foot up to 4-by-12 feet; $44.95 to $190 depending on size.
+Above: Built in Vermont of cedar with aluminum corners, Gardener’s Supply Cedar Raised Garden Beds come in many sizes ranging from 4-by-4 foot up to 4-by-12 feet; $89.95 to $190 depending on size.

 Above: The 3-by-8-foot Cedarbrook Cedar Raised Garden Bed Kit includes interlocking red cedar boards with pre-drilled holes to accommodate easy-to-insert aluminum rods at the corners; $210 at Cedarbrook.